 Whatever It Takes is a tour de force of reporting, an inspired portrait not only of Canada but also of the parents and children in Harlem who are struggling to better their lives, often against great odds.

-At the Annual Meeting, we will discuss this book and put the “book into action” by donating books, as well as food and personal care items, to a local non-profit called Project Home Indy.
+At the virtual 2020 Annual Meeting, we will discuss this book and put the book “into action” by making monetary donations to a local, Indianapolis non-profit called Project Home Indy.
 Located in Indianapolis, Project Home Indy serves teen mothers and their children on the path to self-sufficiency.
 The program aims to break the cycle of poverty by providing support to young mothers and helping them develop the skills they need to live independently.
 Its mission is to provide holistic, trauma-informed services to teen mothers to create successful futures for themselves and their children.

-We look forward to discussing Whatever It Takes with you in Indianapolis in October!
+We look forward to discussing Whatever It Takes with you at the 2020 virtual MAALL Conference!

 Cindy Bassett and Gail Wechsler